mikependon/RepoDB.NET/pages/home.md

 Its name is a shortcut to Repository (a popular pattern when implementing Data Access Layers) + the word Database.

-Diagram below shows where we are positioning this library.
+Diagram below shows the high-level difference of RepoDB from both the micro-ORM and macro-ORM.

 <img src="../../assets/images/site/difference.svg" />